littleosbook/littleosbook/syscalls.md

 the TSS descriptor is described in section 7.2.2 in [@intel3a].

-You specify the current TSS segment selector by loading it into the `tr` register with the `ltr` assembly instruction.
+You specify the current TSS segment selector by loading it into the `tr` register with the `ltr` assembly code instruction.
 If the TSS segment descriptor has index 5, and thus offset `5 * 8 = 40 = 0x28`, this is the value that should be loaded into the register `tr`.